TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 <act_index> - an integer representing the actuator index of the actuator you are attempting to create.
 This which must have a value from 0 to the maximum number of allowed actuators of the type specified in <act_ype>, minus 1.
 That maximum number is specified in the source file parddefs.h and is 10 for all actuator types at the time of writing this manual so the permitted range is 0 to 9 inclusive.

 <name_string> - a string that will uniquely identify the newly created actuator.
-This must not have spaces and must be less than or equal to 31 printable characters. if you supply a name with more characters then only the first 31 printable characters will be used.
+This must not have spaces and must be less than or equal to 31 printable bytes. if you supply a name with more characters then only the first 31 printable bytes will be used.
+Remember that these are bytes which are not always the same as 'characters' - for example if you use UTF-8 Unicode then each character is 3 bytes long so counts as 3 bytes to your 31 byte limit.

 **Note**: Upon successful completion the system variable CurrActIdx will be set equal to the index number of the newly created actuator and CurrActType will be set equal to the value you supplied as <act_type>.